kris-brown/CombinatorialEnumeration.jl/docs/src/index.md

 end
 ```

-We then define cones/cocones in `for` loops and a lot of hacking together
+We then define all of the cones/cocones, which could be done with a lot of
-`Strings` in order to reduce the boilerplate.
-This is possible because there is
+tedious boilerplate.
+Alternatively, we use `for` loops and a lot of hacking
-some symmetry in the schema:
+together `Strings` to do it somewhat concisely, at the expense of readability:

 ```julia
 """PB is a pullback: all pairs of A+B that agree on their value in c""" cs = map([:V=>:ᵥ,:E=>:ₑ]) do (x,y) vlabel = Symbol.([fill("$(x)₁_$(x)₂",2)...,"$(x)₃"])